Prairie Family Business Association expects to host the Next Gen Retreat in Fall 2022. Program topics will be geared toward:

 - Those considering working for the family business one day.

-Generations to Generations founder Agatha Johnson will be one of the featured speakers.
+Agatha Johnson, founder of WillKate, was a speaker at the 2018 Next Gen Retreat.
 She has worked with family businesses for decades, helping them to weigh their financial and life choices.
 She has helped guide many families struggling to make decisions and find solutions that served both their personal and professional goals.

 What are some common issues you encounter when working with next-generation family business leaders?